cxli233/SimpleTidy_GeneCoEx/README.md

 A good way to present these modules is to make a heat map.
 To make an effective heatmap though, we need to take care of a few things.

-* reorder x and y axis
+* reorder x and y axis.
-* take care of outliers
+* take care of outliers.

 #### Check outliers
 Let's take care of outliers first